danialfarid/ng-file-upload/README.md

 Note: `angular.file-upload-shim.js` must be loaded before `angular.js` and is only needed if you are supporting non-HTML5 FormData browsers or you need the support for upload progress or cancel.

+Multiple files: Only for HTML5 browsers (not IE8-9) if you pass an array of files to `file` option it will upload all of them together.
+The formData file name will have the index appended to it (i.e. `file1`).

 ## Old browsers